stfnjstn/developerplayground/_posts/2014-06-12-howto-implement-a-delegate-pattern-to-communicate-between-a-spritekit-scene-and-the-parent-viewcontroller.md

 }
 ```

-The GameViewController has to react on 'gameStop' and 'gameOver'.
+The GameViewController has to react on _gameStop_ and _gameOver_.
 For example by navigating to another ViewController.
 Add this two methods to GameViewController.m:
 ```objectivec
 -(void) gameStop {
   [self performSegueWithIdentifier: @"BackToStart" sender: self];